CEO and colleague looking at laptop to send secure communications

 Government reporting on cyber attacks has revealed that 84% of businesses and 83% of charities have experienced a phishing attack in the past 12 months (2023/24).

-Recognising this, the National Cyber Security Centre has issued new guidance aimed at helping organisations strengthen their defences.
+Recognising this, the National Cyber Security Centre has issued new guidance to help organisations strengthen their defences.

 Understanding Business Email Compromise

-Business Email Compromise (BEC), or Email Account Compromise (EAC), is a targeted form of phishing attack where criminals use email to deceive employees into transferring funds or divulging sensitive information.
+Business Email Compromise (BEC), also known as Email Account Compromise (EAC), is a targeted form of phishing where criminals use email to deceive employees into transferring funds or sharing sensitive information.

-Unlike broad-targeted phishing campaigns, BEC attacks are highly specific and often involve meticulous research to convincingly impersonate trusted individuals or organisations.
+Unlike broad phishing campaigns, BEC attacks are highly specific.
+They often involve meticulous research to convincingly impersonate trusted individuals or organisations.

 BEC attacks are highly specific and often involve meticulous research